DeltaSpace: A Semantic-aligned Feature Space for Flexible Text-guided Image Editing: Introduction

-\IEEEPARstart{T}{ext-guided} image editing has generated widespread research interests in both academic and industrial communities given its significance for real-world applications.
+Text-guided image editing has generated widespread research interests in both academic and industrial communities given its significance for real-world applications.
 The goal of text-guided image editing is to modify the content of images according to user-provided natural language descriptions while keeping the text-irrelevant content unchanged.

 Existing approaches~\cite{dong2017semantic,nam2018text,liu2020describe,li2020manigan,xia2021tedigan} typically train text-conditioned generative models from scratch with a large number of manually annotated image-text pairs.
 However, this process is very time-consuming as it requires expensive labor annotation.
 Recently, the emergence of large-scale pre-trained vision language models, particularly Contrastive Language-Image Pre-training (CLIP) model~\cite{radford2021learning}, has brought new inspirations to this challenge.
 After trained on 400 million image-text pairs data, CLIP can embed real-world images and texts into a semantically aligned feature space.
 Leveraging this powerful property, CLIP-based methods~\cite{patashnik2021styleclip,liu2021fusedream,kocasari2022stylemc,wei2021hairclip,zhou2021lafite} have been proposed to avoid data collection and improve training efficiency with the CLIP prior.
 Unfortunately, given one text prompt, these methods either leverage iterative optimization~\cite{xia2021tedigan,patashnik2021styleclip,liu2021fusedream}, or learn a specific mapping network~\cite{patashnik2021styleclip,gal2021stylegan,xu2022predict}, or manually tune hyper-parameters online~\cite{patashnik2021styleclip} to identify the fine-grained editing directions.
 Namely, \textbf{for different text prompts, they require different optimization processes}, which limits their flexibility during training or inference, result in poor generalization to unseen text prompts.
 So how to facilitate flexible text-guided image editing while taking full advantage of the CLIP prior?